bright-sea/docs/zh/api/nuxt-render.md

 const isProd = (process.env.NODE_ENV === 'production')
 const port = process.env.PORT || 3000

-// 用指定的配置对象实例化 Nuxt.js
-let config = require('./nuxt.config.js')
+// We instantiate Nuxt.js with the options const config = require('./nuxt.config.js')
 config.dev = !isProd
 const nuxt = new Nuxt(config)

-// 用 Nuxt.js 渲染每个路由
+// Render every route with Nuxt.js
 app.use(nuxt.render)

-// 在开发模式下启用编译构建和热加载
-if (config.dev) {
+// Build only in dev mode with hot-reloading if (config.dev) {
   new Builder(nuxt).build()
   .then(listen)